garima-bothra/Cat-V-S-Dog/README.md

  ## Author 👩‍💻 ##
  [Garima Bothra](https://github.com/garima94921)

+  ## How to Contribute 🖋 ##
+ * Run the app - Steps are mentioned above.
+ * If you face issues in any step open a new issue.
+ * To fix issues: Fork this repository, make your changes and make a Pull Request.

  ## Credits ##

  The ML Model used for this project was made by [Iishi Patel](https://github.com/iishipatel).
 You can check it [here](https://github.com/iishipatel/Cats-Dogs-Classifier).